mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### CPU

 From what I had read, ZFS is not very CPU-intensive.
 I ran a basic test by installing TrueNAS on a cheap Dell OptiPlex 7040 mini PC.
-It barely used the CPU, so it seemed safe to go with a low-powered CPU.
+It barely used the CPU, so it seemed safe to go with a low-powered option.

-The important thing to me was to find a CPU that supported Radeon graphics so that I could use the A320 motherboard's onboard HDMI output.
+My main criteria in a CPU was support for Radeon graphics so that I could use the A320 motherboard's onboard HDMI output.

 {{<img src="amd-3000g.jpg" alt="Photo of AMD Athlon 3000G" maxWidth="600px" caption="The AMD Athlon 3000G is inexpensive and has native graphics support.">}}